openai/gpt-oss/README.md

 #### Details

-To control the context window size this tool use a scrollable window of text that the model can interact with.
+To control the context window size this tool uses a scrollable window of text that the model can interact with.
 So it might fetch the first 50 lines of a page and then scroll to the next 20 lines after that.
 The model has also been trained to then use citations from this tool in its answers.

 To improve performance the tool caches requests so that the model can revisit a different part of a page without having to reload the page.
 For that reason you should create a new browser instance for every request.